 I’ve received messages from Ken over the years.
 He is a reader of the newsletter and occasional commenter on the blog.
 But my bad, I have not pounced to find out his story.
 I recall that’s because his website does not tell the story, which slowed me down.
 It shouldn’t have!
 Ken does things old skool: You find him and he emails you photos.
-He sent me a big file showing a bunch of the current inventory.
-Begin drooling now.
+He sent me a big file showing a bunch of the current inventory – you can see them navigating his website.

 Ken and I had quite a few emails back and forth… I edited them for flow.